How to Create Assignment Rules in Salesforce

 It also enables you to sort cases by priority according to the customer’s support package (Platinum, Silver, etc.).

-The same thing applies with assignment rules for Leads – you can define which users will be assigned leads that come from your website and which users will be assigned leads that come from social media.
+The same thing applies with lead assignment rules Salesforce – you can define which users will be assigned leads that come from your website and which users will be assigned leads that come from social media.

 Assignment rules and Queue creation